 It was getting dark.
 The bus was fully packed.
 Our bus moved out of the town, uncovering the fog in front of us.
 All I could see in the light from the bus was the trees which lined both sides of the road.

 I asked my fellow passengers more about Kookal.
 Everyone in that bus was from the remote villages on the far away Kodai hills.
 They come to the city for job.
 They told this year the rain is less, so they can’t grow crops in their fields.
 Each day they travel hours to come to the city.
 The people were very friendly, since I was the only outsider in that bus, everyone was keen to know my purpose of travel in that bus in such an unusual time.
 They were surprised when told my destination was Kookal village.
-Soon I realised that the bus was not going exactly through Kookal, have to get down in the middle of the forest and walk few kilometres.
-They warned me not to go at this time, there are higher probabilities for an encounter with the bisons.
+Soon I realized that the bus was not going exactly through Kookal, have to get down in the middle of the forest and walk few kilometers.
+They warned me not to go at this time, there are higher probabilities for an encounter with bison.

-The bus entered the village Poombarai after an hour of travel through the forest.
+The bus entered the Poombarai village after an hour of travel through the forest.
 Most of the people alighted there.
 The roads were almost empty other than some trucks occasionally coming in the opposite direction.

 After some time, a boy sitting in front of me turned around, told that I had reached.
 Thanked everyone and got down off the bus.
 It was pitch dark and I was in the middle of a jungle, shivering.
 I was relieved a bit looking up at the sky, it was clear and stars were shimmering.
 My friend was supposed to be there, but he only showed up after some time.
 Luckily, no bisons this time.